MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Firewall Profiles

-> [!NOTE]
-> TODO: This section needs to be expanded.

-Windows Firewall offers three firewall profiles:
+Windows Firewall differentiates between three network profiles that can be targeted by firewall rules:
-- domain
-- private
-- public

-The domain profile applies to networks where the host system can authenticate to a domain controller.
-The private profile is used to designate private or home networks.
-Public profile is used to designate public networks such as Wi-Fi hotspots at coffee shops, airports, and other locations.
+- The **Domain** profile applies to networks where the host system can authenticate to a domain controller.
+- The **Private** profile is used to designate private or home networks.
+- The **Public** profile is used to designate public networks such as Wi-Fi hotspots at coffee shops, airports, and other locations.

-Domain Controllers and other clients on your corporate network will commonly be assigned domain profile.
+Network interfaces of Domain Controllers and other computers on corporate networks are automatically assigned the Domain profile.

-Assignment of the profile depends on Microsoft Windows Network Location Awareness (NLA) proper function.
+However, the assignment of this profile depends on the Microsoft Windows Network Location Awareness (NLA) functioning properly.

-Under specific circumstances, usually during recovery scenarios or complete power outage, NLA can improperly detect the network type during system start and therefore wrong firewall profile might be active.
+Under specific circumstances, usually during recovery scenarios or complete power outages, NLA can improperly detect the network type during the system startup and thus activate a wrong firewall profile.

-`DCFWTool` configures all configured rules in all 3 profiles, to avoid unavailability of a DC in these cases.
+It is therefore highly recommended to configure all firewall rules on DCs to target all 3 network profiles, to avoid potential loss of network connectivity.

 ![Windows Firewall profiles](../Images/Screenshots/firewall-profiles.png){ width=400px }